wahabs/Notes-on-Effective-JavaScript/README.md

 ## Chapter 1 - Accustoming Yourself to JavaScript

 ### Item 2: Understand JavaScript's Floating Point Numbers
-All numbers in JS are doubles, classified as `number`.
+All numbers in JavaScript are doubles, classified as `number`.
 Integers are also classified under this type.
 Be aware of limitations in floating-point arithmetic.

 ### Item 3: Beware of Implicit Coercions
 A lot of the time, JavaScript doesn't raise errors when it should (a good reason to `"use strict";`).
 This can occur when doing operations that don't make sense, such as `'2' + 3`.
 Make sure you know the data types you're dealing with and not falling into an implicit coercion.